 Referendum of independence

 Catalan independence campaign is gathering a noticeable amount of support within Catalonia and abroad.
-On 1 October 2017 the pro-independence nationalist movement wants to organize a referendum of independence.
-Only four years ago, on 9 November 2014 the Generalitat (Government of Catalonia) organized another public consultation about the independence of Catalonia.
+On 1 October 2017 the pro-independence nationalist movement organized an illegal referendum of independence.
+Only 3 years before, on 9 November 2014 the Generalitat (Government of Catalonia) organized another public consultation about the independence of Catalonia.
 Although this was not a legal referendum, banned by the Spanish Constitutional Court, the relatively high level of participation demonstrated that the pro-secession camp was very strong in Catalonia.
 The question whether Catalonia should become an independent state have dominated regional politics in Catalonia ever since and the tensions between the two camps have mounted.

 Catalonia and independent state?